MrRaidrop/PersonDetection/README.md

 person3.h5: A refined model trained using an augmented dataset where human figures were pixelated, significantly improving performance.
 Person_V2.h5: Model trained using the improved dataV2 dataset.

+## work-remain

+Integrate Face Detection into Video Processing:

+The Face_Mark_Script.py has been used to annotate faces in the dataV2 dataset with Pascal VOC XML format.
+The next step is to train a model specifically for face detection using these annotations and integrate it into the VideoPersonDetection.py script.

+Enhance Real-Time Video Detection:

+Modify the video detection pipeline to identify faces in real-time and draw bounding boxes around them.

+Optimize and Fine-Tune:

+Fine-tune the face detection model for accuracy and real-time performance.
+Test the model on diverse video inputs to ensure robustness and precision.